-If you're a freelancer whom the Internal Revenue Service (IRS) defines as a “U.S. Person” and earn money working with your client through Upwork, you need to report this income on your tax return even if you do not get any forms from us.
+If you're a freelancer whom the Internal Revenue Service (IRS) defines as a “U.S. Person” and you earn money working through Upwork, you need to report this income on your tax return even if you do not get any forms from us.
 However, we will send you a 1099-K if you earn $600 or more in payments from your clients on Upwork in the calendar year.

 Form 1099-MISC and Form 1099-NEC

 Starting in tax year 2020, non-employee compensation should be reported on Form 1099-NEC instead of Form 1099-MISC.
 Freelancers — including those who earned $600 USD or more — will not receive a Form 1099-NEC or 1099-MISC from Upwork.
 Your clients are not required to send you a 1099-NEC or 1099-MISC, either.

 The 1099-K form is used to report payments made to U.S. taxpayers to the IRS.
 If we are required to send a Form 1099-K to the IRS for you, you will also receive a copy, which may help you document your yearly income as you prepare your taxes or complete other business.

 Starting in tax year 2022, freelancers and businesses who are U.S. taxpayers and receive over $600 in gross payments during the calendar year will receive a Form 1099-K. Under the Internal Revenue Code Section 6050W, Upwork will file a Form 1099-K form with the IRS for you, and you will receive a copy of your Form 1099-K via U.S. Postal Service by January 31.